nextflow-io/training/docs/basic_training/containers.md

 Installing and maintaining such dependencies is a challenging task and a common source of irreproducibility in scientific applications.

-To overcome these issues, you can use containers that enable software dependencies, i.e. tools and libraries required by a data analysis application, to be encapsulated in one or more self-contained, ready-to-run, immutable Linux container images.
+To overcome these issues, you can use a container technology that enables software dependencies, i.e. tools and libraries required by a data analysis application, to be encapsulated in one or more self-contained, ready-to-run, immutable container images.
 These container images can be easily deployed in any platform that supports the container runtime.

 Containers can be executed in an isolated manner from the hosting system.
 Having its own copy of the file system, processing space, and memory management.